pythonyalfa/python-point-of-sale-system/README.md

 # python-point-of-sale-system
-simple point of sale system in python.\n
+This is a simple point of sale system in python.
-Work in progress
+Completely a work in progress.